 Mr. Powell, you’re a teacher yet you seem unaware, or at least fail to mention, in your diatribe that municipalities in North Carolina derive their rule-making authority from the state?
 Kind of an important point that gives a different context to your objections in the passage above.

-Local municipalities creating a patchwork of laws across the state is not only dumb, it’s counter-productive given there are federal and state laws already in place for such protections, not to mention the policies of individual companies.
-In fact, HB2 allows private business to operate as they see fit instead of be dictated to as they were by the Charlotte ordinance.
+Local municipalities creating a patchwork of laws across the state is not only dumb, but it’s also counter-productive given there are federal and state laws already in place for such protections, not to mention the policies of individual companies.
+In fact, HB2 allows private business to operate as they see fit instead of being dictated to as they were by the Charlotte ordinance.